2026 Honda Ridgeline: Updates, Pricing, and How It Fits the Truck Market

 May 2026 incentives

-Honda has 1.9% APR / 48 months on all 2026 Ridgeline trims in May.
-No customer cash.
-The RTL lease is $469/month with $3,499 due (36/10K) — Honda's fleet incentives help move Ridgeline inventory, which runs slower than CR-V or Pilot.
+Honda has 1.9% APR / 48 months on all 2026 Ridgeline trims in May, no customer cash.
+The RTL leases at $469/month with $3,499 due (36/10K) — Honda leans on incentives here because Ridgeline inventory moves slower than CR-V or Pilot, which is good news if you're buying.

 From the Buying Guide